 • Innovation partnerships.
 Vendors that see next-gen connectivity as adding merely incremental value may miss out on opportunities.
 Savvy vendors should go beyond offering connectivity products and services and seek to become trusted partners for innovation and transformation.

 Both adopters and providers may be able to unlock enormous opportunities as advanced wireless networks become widespread over the next few years.

-Deloitte can help you answer important questions about the role of connectivity in your organization's future.
+Deloitte can help you answer important questions about the role of connectivity in your organisation's future.
 And we can help you act.
 We offer comprehensive solutions that can address your business and technology objectives across a wide range of needs, including spectrum planning and deployment, IoT network and platform enablement, and ecosystem business design and implementation.
-Our approach looks across your enterprise to address your business strategy, business and operating models, capabilities, and infrastructure required to support your vision.
-By leveraging our deep industry experience, leading practices, preconfigured solutions, and a global network of business and technology professionals, Deloitte ultimately can help you accelerate results and deliver new value no matter where you are in your journey.
+Our approach looks across your enterprise to address your business strategy, business and operating models, capabilities and infrastructure required to support your vision.
+By leveraging our deep industry experience, leading practices, preconfigured solutions and a global network of business and technology professionals, Deloitte ultimately can help you accelerate results and deliver new value no matter where you are in your journey.